Stewart307/bristol-toilet-finder/README.md

 - [Testing](05-testing.md)

 ## Running locally
 This is a static site with no build step or backend.
+Clone the repo and open index.html directly in a browser — or just visit the live version at https://stewart307.github.io/bristol-toilet-finder/.

-Then open `https://stewart307.github.io/bristol-toilet-finder/`.
 The app calls the Bristol Open Data ArcGIS endpoint directly from the browser, so an internet connection is needed to see live data.